FAQs

 Frequently Asked Questions

-What data can be synchronized?
+What data can be synced?

 HuskSync supports synchronising a wide range of different data elements, each of which can be toggled to your liking.
 Please check out the Sync Features page for a full list.